smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.0.5 =
+This update restores the admin interface and unlocks extra styling options for the Account Attribute block; review the block’s settings to fine-tune its appearance after upgrading.

+= 1.0.4 =
+New trigger‑button option for the Authenticator block and full Gutenberg style support in the Account block.
+Update to simplify profile‑page layouts and unlock richer styling options.

 = 1.0.3 =
 This release only bumps the Authenticator block version to refresh cached view.js assets.
 No functional changes—safe to update immediately.